RoyalBlue1/StandaloneR2Squirrel/README.md

 2. For script files create a "base" and a "mods" directory in the same directory as the executable.

-3. Extract the scripts from the game into the base directory they are in "mp_common","frontend" and since the standalone runs on the map rise "mp_rise" is also needed
+3. Extract the scripts from the game into the base directory they are in "mp_common" and "frontend".
+Since the standalone runs on the map rise "mp_rise" is also needed

 4. Northstar mods and any other mods that may be used should be copyed to the mods folder